dip-proto/fastly.js/docs/tutorials/04-backend-configuration.md

 - **between_bytes_timeout**: How long to wait between bytes of the response
 - **max_connections**: The maximum number of connections to the backend

+Fastly.JS parses all of these properties, but only `host`, `port`, and `ssl` affect how requests are sent.
+The timeout and connection-limit values are stored on the backend object and are not currently enforced by the proxy.

 ## Defining Multiple Backends

 You can define multiple backends in your VCL configuration: